rob-dalton/amazon-feature-extractor/README.md

 # Amazon Product Recommender
 ## Overview
 An application that extracts the most criticized attributes of negatively reviewed products and the most praised attributes of highly reviewed products.
-Eventually, the application will recommends products based on a user specified product type and desired attributes.
+Eventually, the application will recommend products based on a user specified product type and desired attributes.

 *PLEASE NOTE: The product review data used is not current.
 Many products will no longer exist.*